Skip to content

 Gnocchi Times 3

 Gnocchi or Italian dumplings, the much loved pasta hearty enough for a main meal or as a primo course, are created with ease in this class!
 Prepare the most well known potato based gnocchi, make Giuseppe Verde’s favorite, ricotta and spinach, and finally create Adele's favorite, the parmesan cheese gnocchi made with semolina flour.
 Add some Del’ Amore Sauce, some salad, and mange!
 Fun for the whole family and friends as everyone can lend a hand in making this handmade treat.
 This is a participatory cooking class.
 A small group of 3-4 students will work together at each cooking station to complete the recipes on the night's menu.
-This class will meet inside CVU.
+"Adele evokes the culinary spirit of my Italian heritage.
+I experience flashbacks of childhood memories of all-day preparation by multigenerational multitudes milling about in the crazy kitchen for a togetherness to enliven and, well, entertain the senses in anticipation of a transformative culinary extravaganza."

 Tue, Oct 21